tpacini/MappaServizi/README.md

 ## Tests and results

 ### Network setup
 *Note:* During the tests, the scripts have been executed on a machine which is not the one analyzed.
-Moreover, the tests have been carried out on a local subnet (10.0.0.0/8) where the main machine has the role of router:
+Moreover, the tests have been carried out on a local subnet (10.0.0.0/8) where the machine has the role of router:

 ![](./output/network_graph.png)

-Other configurations are possible, for instance, there is the possibility of monitoring the packets forwarding the traffic on a specific port of the router, on which a device designated to execute the scripts will be connected (closer to a real scenario where a router is not able to do a lot of operations due to its computational limits).
+Other configurations are possible, for instance, there is the possibility of monitoring the packets, forwarding the traffic on a specific port of the router on which a device designated to execute the scripts will be connected (closer to a real scenario where a router is not able to do a lot of operations due to its computational limits).

 At the end, even if not tested on this scenario, it is possible to discover the anomalies of a *.pcap file* using the flag `-i` with the absolute or relative path of the file.

 ### Tests
-I tested the scripts for 60 minutes of use of the streaming device, trying to use one by one all the available functionalities of the device.
-Then, I created the services' map using `detect_anamolies.py` and start using the device, therefore the program could analyze all the flows in real time.
+I tested the scripts for 60 minutes of use of the device, trying to employ one by one all the available functionalities of the device.
+Then, I created the services' map using `detect_anamolies.py` and start using the device (for the second time), simultaneosly the program starts analyzing all the flows in real time.

 To test the anomalies detection, I have generated torrent traffic and open few SSH sessions to remote hosts (PROTOCOL_NEVER_USED).
 Furthermore, as expected, the communication, between the device and an unknown local machine, has been detected as an anomaly of type *source/destination ip unknown.*